Randomized Midpoint Method for Log-Concave Sampling under Constraints: Acknowledgments

 \section{Acknowledgments}

 We are grateful to Arnak Dalalyan for inspiring discussions and constructive comments during the early stages of this manuscript.
-Part of this work was done when LY was a postdoctoral researcher at CREST/ENSAE Paris, supported by the center \href{https://www.hi-paris.fr/}{Hi!
-PARIS}.
+Part of this work was carried out while Lu Yu was a postdoctoral researcher at CREST/ENSAE Paris.
+Lu Yu is supported by the City University of Hong Kong Startup Fund and the Hong Kong RGC ECS Grant 21306325.